 How Do We Determine Our Desired Profit?

 As with every business, we need to make a profit to be able to continue doing what we do.
 Our experience has helped guide our decisions in this business and there is no exception when it comes to profit margins.
 We have learned that it can be very difficult to project the actual profit we will make when we buy a house.
 The broad rule of thumb is we want to make around $15,000 in profit for every $100,000 invested (including purchase price, rehab and all other expenses).
 This number may sound like a lot but there is a reason for it.
 We have purchased houses in the past in which we have lost or nearly lost money.
 One of the biggest factors is underestimating repair costs.
-The most recent example involved a house in South Lansing that appeared to be heading for a nice profit.
-However, once we started getting further along in the rehab project, we noticed a new foundation problem that ultimately cost $7,600 to completely address.
+The most recent example involved a house in South Lansing that appeared to be heading for a decent profit.
+However, once we started getting further along in the rehab project, we noticed a new foundation problem that ultimately cost $7,600 to completely fix.
 There was also a surprise when we opened the walls of the bathroom and found a large amount of rot from leaking around a tub.
 Then ultimately we discovered the roof was leaking and wasn’t in good shape as previously thought.
 Replacing the roof cost another $8,200.
 This example is a little more extreme than usual but there are often unknowns in a house that are very difficult to anticipate at the time of purchase.
 In the case of this house, we ended just about breaking even once we sold it.
 This is the primary reason we have to include the profit into our calculations at the level we do.
-It only takes one or two unsuspected issues to entirely erase any profit we thought we were going to make.
-So, we estimate our profits as best we can but know things often change.
+It only takes one or two unexpected issues to entirely erase any profit we thought we were going to make.
+So, we try estimate our profits as accurately as we can but know things often change.